LuciCrack/quasarcup/roadmap.md

     GET /tournament?id=1234
         Backend: Fetch from DB by ID or code, return all tournament data (teams, fixtures, results).

+    Matches are a bit weird but it work!
+Still WIP tho

 C. [ ] Search Tournament